Baleg00/tau-lang/CONTRIBUTING.md

   <img src="img/logo.svg" alt="Tau Logo" width="80%">
 </p>

-<h2 align="center">Contributing to the Tau Project</h2>
+<h1 align="center">Contributing to the Tau Project</h1>

+---

 Welcome to the Tau project!
-We're thrilled that you want to contribute.
+It's awesome that you want to contribute.
 By participating in this open-source project, you help us build a powerful and efficient programming language for everyone.

-👏 **We appreciate your help!**
+👏 **Your help is greatly appreciated!**

 ## 🌟 How to Contribute

 ### 1. Fork the Repository

-Click the "Fork" button at the top right corner of this repository.
+Click the "Fork" button in the top right corner of this repository.
 This creates your copy of the project.

 For a step-by-step guide on how to create a fork, read GitHub's [official tutorial](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository).